giallumigliet/work_time/README.md

 - ENTRY → Clock-in at work
 - START LUNCH BREAK → Start your lunch break
 - STOP LUNCH BREAK → End your lunch break
 - EXIT → Clock-out after work

+NOTE: lunch break lasts at least 30 minutes, as stated by italian law.

 ✅ **Automatic work time calculation**
 - A **circular progress bar** fills up as you work during the day.